Hello, in this post we will see what is a credit note and debit note under Goods and Services Tax (GST).

 For all the invoices issued between the period:

-- Date of implementation of GST.
+- Date of GST implementation.

 - Date of issue of the Registration certificate.